-Maintenance of heating equipment: what are the rules?
+Annual maintenance of heating equipment: what rules for the tenant?

-An oil, gas, wood, coal or multi-fuel boiler with a power between 4 and 400 kilowatts must be maintained annually.
-The maintenance obligation also applies to a heat pump and heating appliance with ventilation.
-The interview must be done by a driver.
-In the absence of maintenance, the lessor may withhold the amount of maintenance from the security deposit.
-The insurer may refuse to compensate in the event of a claim.
+As a tenant, you must have your boiler serviced annually.
+The boilers concerned are boilers with fuel oil, gas, wood, coal or multifuel whose power is between 4 and 400 kilowatts.
+This obligation also applies to your heat pump and heating device with ventilation.
+In the absence of maintenance, your lessor can withhold the amount of maintenance from the security deposit.
+The insurer may refuse to compensate you in the event of a claim.

 The maintenance of heating equipment is designed to avoid the risk of carbon monoxide poisoning.

-This gas is invisible and odorless.
-It causes headaches, nausea and dizziness and can be fatal.
+This gas is invisible and odourless.
+It causes headaches, nausea and vertigo and can be fatal.

 It is caused by poorly maintained equipment associated with poor ventilation of the dwelling.

-if there is a suspicion of poisoning, you need to air your home, stop the combustion equipment and call for help.
+in case of suspected intoxication, you have to air your home, stop the combustion equipment and call for help.

 Who shall I contact

-The maintenance obligation shall relate to the following equipment:
+The maintenance obligation applies to the following equipment:

 - Heat pump